Troubleshooting

 Section titled âVCluster IssuesâTransient Startup Failures

-Section titled âTransient Startup FailuresâKSail automatically retries transient VCluster startup failures (up to 5 attempts, 5-second delay), including exit status 22/EINVAL, D-Bus errors, network transients, and GHCR pull failures.
+Section titled âTransient Startup FailuresâKSail automatically retries transient VCluster startup failures (up to 5 attempts, 5-second delay), including exit status 22/EINVAL, D-Bus errors, network transients, GHCR pull failures, and node join timeouts (kubelet TLS bootstrap).
 Retrying vCluster create (attempt 2/5)... messages are expected â no action required.

 If all retries fail, check Docker resource limits and D-Bus availability.
-See the VCluster Getting Started guide for details.
+See the VCluster guide for details.

 kubectl Commands Fail After VCluster Creation